tomjoht/tomjoht.github.io/_posts/2020/3/2020-03-24-podcasts-are-proliferating.md

 - podcasts
 keywords:
 rebrandly: https://idratherbewriting.site/podcastsgrowing
 description: "Podcasts seem to be growing now more than ever.
-Here's a list of more than ten that you can listen to."
+Here's a list of more than ten technical writing podcasts that you can listen to."
 ---

 TWi has a nice write-up of their favorite tech comm podcasts in an article called [TWi’s Favourite Technical Writing Podcasts](https://www.technicallywriteit.com/technical-writing-podcasts/).
 The techcomm podcasts they list include the following: